 Although FSEC’s researchers found that when they calculated the air temperature penetrating the condenser of shaded and unshaded condenser air conditioning units, they observed a boost in air conditioning efficiency of nearly 1.2 percent causing a decrease in condenser inlet temperature, in terms of power savings, that amounts to nearly 3%.

-Even if it’s not as much as we expected, planting trees and shading your air conditioner does not have any side effects.
+Even if it’s not as much as we expected, planting trees and shading your air conditioner do not have any side effects.
 The more trees you plant, the cooler the atmosphere near your residence will be.

 Connect with the best AC company chandler

 If you would like to learn more regarding the right trees and plants to shade your compressor.
 Or if you’re planting them in the best location?
-Reach out to the experts at Monster Air, LLC for the best AC repair in Sun Lakes.
+Reach out to the experts at Monster Air & Mechanical LLC for the best AC repair in Sun Lakes.
 Our crew can assist you in learning the best solutions to shade your compressor and provide HVAC service in Queen Creek.
 Call us and schedule a service today!